logo-full

 DeepSeek vs ChatGPT for Resume Writing

-DeepSeek's biggest advantage beyond quality is cost.
+DeepSeek's biggest advantage is cost.
 The platform is free to use through its web interface, and its API pricing significantly undercuts OpenAI's rates.
-For job seekers on a budget, this is a major draw.
+For job seekers on a budget, this is a major draw — though the truthfulness issues mean you'll need to spend extra time editing the output.

 ChatGPT offers a free tier with limited capabilities, a Go plan at $7/month for lighter usage, and the Plus plan at $20/month for full access to the latest thinking models.
 The thinking model we tested (5.4) requires the Plus subscription.